Skip to content

 Haleakalā is Hawaiian for “house of the sun.”
 According to Hawaiian legends, the sun was imprisoned within the volcano by the demigod Maui to add more time to the day.

-Inside the park, a winding road leads up to the volcano’s peak.
+A winding road leads up to the volcano’s peak inside the park.
 Here, there is a visitor centre and an observatory.
 Many visitors will hike to the summit to watch the sunrise and sunset from the high point.

 The long, scenic drive in Haleakalā National Park is one of the best places in the USA to observe the night sky.
-Local astronomers have flocked to the park for decades to see the clear views above.
-This activity is so popular, in fact, that telescopes and binoculars are available to rent within the park.
+Local astronomers have visited the park for decades to see the clear views above.
+This activity is so popular that telescopes and binoculars are available to rent within the park.

 Road Trips in the USA 2